TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailbox.rst

    not keys as the default dictionary iterator does.
 Moreover, modification of a mailbox during iteration is safe and well-defined.
 Messages added to the mailbox after an iterator is created will not be seen by the iterator.
-Messages removed from the mailbox before the iterator yields them will be silently skipped, though using a key from an iterator may result in a :exc:`KeyError` exception if the corresponding message is subsequently removed.
+Messages removed kutoka the mailbox before the iterator yields them will be silently skipped, though using a key kutoka an iterator may result in a :exc:`KeyError` exception if the corresponding message is subsequently removed.